khalv/mdl-exporter/README.md

 By Kalle Halvarsson

 ## Installation
-* Select your branch - master (2.79) or 2.8 depending on your Blender version, and download/clone.
+* Select your branch - 2.79 or 2.8 depending on your Blender version, and download/clone.
 * Add export_mdl folder to a zip or rar file
 * In Blender, go to User Preferences (CTRL+ALT+U) and select "Install Add-on From File".
 Select your zipped folder.
 * MDL Exporter should now show up in the Import/Export plugins list.
 Make sure it is enabled by ticking the box.